 Before we jump right into my list of best mixed albums, let's remind the jimmy rustlers... this is an opinion post.
 And since it's based around my opinion, it's limited to the albums that I've had the fortune to listen to and become intimately familiar with.

-These are my favorite in terms of mixing.
+These are my favorite albums and songs in terms of mixing.
 And that means that it started with top of the line production and were topped off with elite-level mastering as well.
 And of course, a shout out goes to the artists and performers themselves.

 Let's waste no time.
 You'll notice that these are all over the map in terms of genre too.
 Everyone can get something out of this list!

 By the way, you can click on any of the album covers or links to jump over to Amazon and stream some samples.
-I recommend two tracks per album as the superlatives.
+I recommend two tracks per album as the best mixed songs on each.

 It's not often that a Bluegrass group gains a national fanbase, but Nickel Creek did it starting with this Self-Titled masterpiece.
 Alison Kraus heard the group and put them in the studio with the best of the best engineers and it shows.